Ir al contenido

 Redes sociales

-📖 Read the full article in ICOM’s journal - Museum International - Youth, Intangible Heritage and New Technologies in Museums. 💡 This issue of Museum International is aligned with the sub-themes of the 2025 ICOM General Conference in Dubai: Intangible Heritage, Youth Power and New Technologies. 💡 #Museum International is ICOM’s peer-reviewed journal, which promotes the exchange of expertise and knowledge in the museums and heritage field on an international level. 💻 ICOM members can access all current online issues of #MuseumInternational free of charge through their member space on the ICOM website.
-More information at icom.museum and via the link in bio
+📖 Read the full article on #ICOM’s journal - Museum International - Provenance Research 1 💡 This issue is the first of two volumes addressing the challenges faced by museums today in establishing the provenance of their collections.
+Many objects, collections and ancestral remains found in museums today lack a clear or full provenance: conditions that reflect the historical conditions under which they were assembled. 💡 #Museum International is ICOM’s peer-reviewed journal, which promotes the exchange of expertise and knowledge in the museums and heritage field on an international level. 💻 ICOM members can access all current online issues of #MuseumInternational free of charge through their member space on the #ICOM website.
+More information at icom.museum and on our link in bio

 Contactos de prensa